27410/27410-group-assigment-12/README.md

 > Good luck!

 ## Project summary (<300 words)
-> The aim of this project is to examine different ways to obtain overproduction of undecylprodigiosin in S. coelicolor in silico using an already existing genome-scale
-> metabolic model (GSM).
-In this report, we use different cell engineering strategies for optimazing the production of undecylprodigiosin in S. coelicolor by using
-> computational methods to modify the GSM model, including media optimization, alternative carbon sources, upregulation and downregulation of specific genes,
-> gene knockout, and co-factor swapping.
+The aim of this project is to examine different ways to obtain overproduction of undecylprodigiosin in S. coelicolor in silico using an already existing genome-scale metabolic model (GSM).
+In this report, we use different cell engineering strategies for optimazing the production of undecylprodigiosin in S. coelicolor by using computational methods to modify the GSM model, including media optimization, alternative carbon sources, upregulation and downregulation of specific genes, gene knockout, and co-factor swapping.

 ## Project overview
-> Our project is organized into different folders and notebooks.
+Our project is organized into different folders and notebooks.

-> Our analysis of the GSM is in the numbered notebooks in the main folder.
+Our analysis of the GSM is in the numbered notebooks in the main folder.

-> The report is in the Report.ipynb notebook and contains links to the analysis notebooks in the main folder.
+The report is in the Report.ipynb notebook and contains links to the analysis notebooks in the main folder.

-> Pictures used in the report are stored in the folder pictures.
+Pictures used in the report are stored in the folder pictures.

-> The models are found in the models folder
+The models are found in the models folder.